Mental health in spotlight in Hong Kong after violent attacks

 'EXHAUSTION'

-Judy Blaine, a researcher and consultant on mental wellbeing, says it is the compounding of stresses that takes a toll on Hong Kong's people.
+Ms Judy Blaine, a researcher and consultant on mental well-being, says it is the compounding of stresses that takes a toll on Hong Kong's people.

 "There is an underlying sense of uncertainty, an underlying sense of fear coupled with a lack of autonomy to do anything about it.
 That's when people become more defensive."